Skip to main content

 Aromatase is a complex protein that facilitates a critical biochemical reaction.
 It is the single enzyme responsible for the final step in the biosynthesis of estrogens from androgens.
 This conversion is not isolated to a single part of the body.

-While the ovaries are the main site of in premenopausal women, and the testes contribute to a lesser degree in men, other tissues become significant players under different circumstances.
+While the ovaries are the main site of estrogen production in premenopausal women, and the testes contribute to a lesser degree in men, other tissues become significant players under different circumstances.
 In men and in postmenopausal women, adipose tissue becomes a primary factory for estrogen production.
 This means the amount and type of body fat you carry directly correlates with a significant portion of your estrogen synthesis, a fact that has profound implications for your health journey.

 Your body fat is a major site of estrogen production, directly linking your diet and body composition to your hormonal balance.